Attention deficit hyperactivity disorder (ADHD) support

 Assessment and diagnosis

-We recommend that while you are waiting for your diagnosis, you can contact any of the support organisations to help you and your child at home.
+We recommend that while you are waiting for your diagnosis, you can contact any of the support organisations to help you and your family at home.